Want to know how to add dates in Google Sheets?In this guide, you’ll learn different ways to add date in Google Sheets spreadsheet.

 =TODAY()to highlight tasks due this week.

-One thing to keep in mind when using Today() or Now() methods:
+Limitation to keep in mind when using Today() or Now() methods:

 2. How to create a rolling list of dates: